Home

 • If they’re really plain, add simple ornament (e.g., stick on some molding, or cut out small ornamental 'windows') before painting them.

-• Change the handles (use simple knobs made of wood, metal, or porcelain).
+• Change the hardware (use simple knobs made of wood, metal, or porcelain).

 • Add some metal fittings (the lozenge shape is a typical ornament in Provence).